-Chemistry: the reactivity of Aldehydes and KetonesWatch
+Chemistry: the reactivity of Aldehydes and KetonesWatch this thread

 I was wondering if someone could help me understand the differences in reactivity between aldehydes and ketones when mixed with acidified potassium dichromate (K2Cr2O7/H+) under reflux.

 I understand the basic principles of the reaction, where by the aldehyde is oxidised by the potassium dichromate which is reduced, to produce a carboxylic acid (propanoic acid) turning the orange solution, green.

 And that the Ketone (Propanone) can not be further oxidised and remains orange.